I know what you’re thinking.

 Typically I’m a hot cookie fan – I eat them while they’re still warm and gooey right out of the oven.
 Maybe it’s the weather but, I’m actually loving these cookies cold too.
 I put them in the fridge and ate them for breakfast this morning (yep.) and I liked them even more than I did last night.

 This recipe is from my blogging pal Carol’s cookbook: Ditch the Wheat.
 Her book is filled with so many tasty recipes – her desserts tempt me most!
 I was flipping through her cookbook when this recipe for chocolate chip cookies caught my eye – it looked so easy that I HAD to make them immediately.
 But alas – I was completely out of chocolate chips! ?
 Thankfully, I found an organic dark chocolate almond bar from Trader Joes in the pantry.
 Thus Carol’s chocolate chip cookies became chocolate chunk cookies!
-Did you know there’s actual food drama over what’s better in a cookie: chips vs. chunks.
-I’m in the “use what you’ve got so you can make these awesome cookies ASAP” camp.
-I’m kind of curious though… do you prefer chocolate chips or chocolate chunks?
+I’m all about using what I’ve got to make these awesome cookies ASAP.
+I’m curious though… do you prefer chocolate chips or chocolate chunks?

 For now though, I’m allll about eating these cookies!